 First of all, as the name says, it’s a Developer Preview.
 So, a lot of things are buggy, others just doesn’t exist yet and others of them I don’t even know if it’s relative to hardware or software.
-I will not enter in much details, it is basically what other people already said in the geeksphone’s forum.
+I will not detail much, it is basically what other people already said in the geeksphone’s forum.

 The hardware, as you may have seen, is not that good:

 Screen 3.5” HVGA Multitouch.

 MicroSD, Wifi N, Bluetooth 2.1 EDR, Radio FM, Light & Prox.
 Sensor, G-Sensor, GPS, MicroUSB.

 I also found the touchscreen very hard to use.
 Sometimes the OS freezes (lock and unlock the screen generally “unfreezes”) without any apparent reason.. most of times when I’m typing..

 Another thing is that it has not a “back” button, and some apps are not ready for that, which ends up difficulting the usage.

 But, as I said before, it’s a developer preview, so, its expected to have bugs and issues of all sort.

 Also, it’s a pretty low-cost phone, despite the fact that in Brazil everything is expensive due to a lot of taxes.
 For example, the Keon Phone costs USD 100 in EUA.
 To bring it to Brazil, it will cost you plus USD 100 (for transport) plus USD ~180 (taxes), someting like USD ~400 (I’m not sure about the values, but it’s something like that).
 USD 400 is at least BRL 850, which is just too much expensive.
 Anyways, the prices may change after some deals happens with brazilian companies and Mozilla.